Dog Sleep Calculator

 Find out how many hours of sleep your dog needs based on age, breed, and activity level.

-Dogs spend a significant portion of their day sleeping - much more than humans.
+Dogs spend a significant portion of their day sleeping, way more than humans.
 This isn't laziness; it's essential for their physical and mental health.
 Quality sleep helps with memory consolidation, immune function, and tissue repair.

 18-20 hours daily